-In 2009, the University of Notre Dame, Australia, confered the honorary degree of Doctor of Arts in recognition of his "extraordinary contributions to Catholic liturgical music in Australia."
+In 2009, the University of Notre Dame, Australia, conferred the honorary degree of Doctor of Arts in recognition of his "extraordinary contributions to Catholic liturgical music in Australia."

-In retirement, he has worked as a parish organist in both England and Australia, and now, settled in his native Sydney, he continues to devote his time to liturgical composition.
+In retirement, he worked as a parish organist in both England and Australia, and finally settled in his native Sydney, where he devoted his time to liturgical composition.

 CanticaNOVA Publications is pleased to offer music by Richard Connolly in our catalog:

 - Mass of Our Lady, Help of Christians (Cantor version and SATB version) CNP Catalog #3126